-- \square Organize the information you have about the situation. - ☑ Work to understand the district's perspective. - ☑ Think about effective ways to communicate, prepare to share your concerns, and provide supporting evidence.
-Take cake care of yourself so you can remain calm and focused. - ☑ Review the Procedural Safeguards document. - ☑ Know your rights and protections.
+- ☑ Organize the information you have about the situation. - ☑ Work to understand the district's perspective. - ☑ Think about effective ways to communicate, and take cake care of yourself so you can remain calm and focused. - ☑ Review the Procedural Safeguards document. - ☑ Know your rights and protections.
 Here are a few: